Tuesday, 20 April 2021

 RELATED VERSE:

-If you want to resume daily titillations on our blog 'Daily Illustrated Nonsense', click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any week in the years 2020 and 2021.
-(There are now over 600 daily entries on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
+To resume daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
+(As of June 2024, there are about 1400 unique entries available on the Daily blog, and most of these are also presented here on "Edifying Nonsense" in topic-based collections.)
+The 'Daily' format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.

 Saturday, 10 April 2021